The Physics of Harpsichord Sound

 The wave equations for a string (equation 11 on the bridge pin page) say that the effective length of a string terminated by this mass and the measured compliance is 1.33x10-2 cm shorter than that of a perfectly terminated string at 260 Hz, which implies a soundboard/string amplitude ratio of pi/L times this, r = 6.3x10-4.

-Given the measured soundboard mass of 0.21 g/cm2, the effective radiating area (of a rigid piston perturbing a sphere) should be roughly 163/.21 = 776 cm2, about 10% of the total soundboard area.
+Given the estimated soundboard mass of 0.21 g/cm2, the effective radiating area (of a rigid piston perturbing a sphere) should be roughly 163/.21 = 776 cm2, about 10% of the total soundboard area.

 The amplitudes of the partials of the vibrating string are given by (5).
 The 1st partial amplitude is 0.13 cm, so the corresponding string energy at pluck from (3) is 5.9x103 erg, of which 3.9x103 erg can reach the soundboard.